nsidc/granule-metgen/README.md

 ### info

-The **info** command can be used to display the information within the configuration file.
+The **info** command can be used to display the information within the configuration file as well as MetGenC system default values for data ingest.

 ```
 metgenc info --help